- Wet AMD

 - Early symptoms of dry AMD include slightly blurred vision, the need for more light for reading, and difficulty recognizing faces until very close to the person.
 A symptom of more advanced dry AMD is the presence of a blurred spot in the center of vision.
 An early symptom of wet AMD is the wavy appearance of straight lines.

-- Dry AMD cannot be treated at present, but progression can be slowed through a healthy lifestyle and sometimes with antioxidant vitamins.
-Injections into the eye of anti-angiogenic agents are successfully being used in arresting or slowing wet AMD.
+- Doctors cannot treat dry AMD at present, but progression can be slowed through a healthy lifestyle and sometimes with antioxidant vitamins.
+Doctors have used injections into the eye of anti-angiogenic agents to successfully arrest or slow wet AMD.
 Because of new therapies for the wet form of AMD, early diagnosis of wet AMD is particularly essential.